Water System Background

 - If the leak is after the water meter (usually in the front yard just behind the street curb) then it is the responsibility of the homeowner to have the leak repaired.
 Contact a local plumber for assistance. *Please note that if you need the service shut off at the meter, you need to call Town Staff for assistance.

-- Click the link to get tips for locating a leak on your property.
+- View Tips for locating a leak on your property (PDF).

 Cross Connection Program